imryan/iOS-Week4-Swift-Assessment-ios-0616/README.md

 ### Storyboard
 * In Interface Builder, add a View Controller.
-* Embed that View Controller inside of a Navigatoin Controller.
+* Embed that View Controller inside of a Navigation Controller.
 * Set the custom class of the View Controller in Interface Builder to the `ViewController.swift` file.
 * In Interface Builder, add a Table View to the view of the View Controller.
 * Create an IBOutlet from this Table View to the `ViewController.swift` file and name this outlet `tableView`.